-BEFSA is currently involved in a number of programmes and activities in South African schools, all of which have a clear development focus.
+We run a number of effective programmes and initiatives in our partner schools in South African schools, all of which have a clear development focus;

 Training for school principals and teachers

 BEFSA training programmes are delivered by experts in their field whom give of their time freely.
 All our workshops are delivered within the broad context of school improvement.
 We provide training for teachers on different aspects of curriculum development.
 Over the years this has included workshops on Maths, Science, Information Technology and Life Orientation.
-Within our Life Orientation programmes we run extensive increasing awareness within schools on HIV and AIDs awareness.
+Within our Life Orientation programmes we run extensive training on increasing awareness within schools on HIV and AIDs.

 Visit the school improvement training page for more information.